HieuKien2307/Data_Pipeline-/README.md

 # Data_Pipeline

 ## Overview
 This project is a full data engineering pipeline that involves data ingestion, transformation, storage, and processing.
 The goal is to build an end-to-end system that efficiently handles large-scale data and enables insights through structured storage and querying.

+The dataset used in this project is **AdventureWorks**, a sample database from Microsoft that contains sales, product, and customer information.
+This dataset is commonly used for learning and testing data engineering workflows.

 ## Project Phases